Factoria-F5-Git/continuous-delivery-playground/docs/03-adding-test-to-the-pipeline.md

 ### Pipeline Concepts

 - **_env_**: To specify environment variables that can be reused across the pipeline definition.
-- **_working-directory_**: To change the directory from which GH Actions will execute the run commands
+- **_working-directory_**: To change the directory from which GitHub Actions will execute the run commands
-- **_uses_**: To sepecify already defined GH Actions.
+- **_uses_**: To sepecify already defined GitHub Actions.
 You can think of these as reusable actions that you can incorporate in your pipeline, e.g. checkout, setup-node...
-- **_with_**: To pass parameters to already defined GH Actions.
+- **_with_**: To pass parameters to already defined GitHub Actions.

 ### Let's test our new pipeline stage